jaudemard/ASAP/README.md

 **The method is based on the work of Shrake and Rupley (1971), as it uses a rolling probe process to capture which part of the atoms surface is accessible or not.**

 For each atom, a lattice is create in a sphere shape, around the atom center.
-The sphere radius is the sum of the Van der Walls radius and the radius of the probe.
+The sphere radius is the sum of the Van der Waals radius and the radius of the probe.
-For each point of the lattice, if its distance to another atom is lesser than that atom's Van der Walls and probe radius, then the point is not accessible.
+For each point of the lattice, if its distance to another atom is lesser than that atom's Van der Waals and probe radius, then the point is not accessible.
 The accessible surface is then proportionnal to the amount of accessible points.

 To space envely the points on the sphere, we chose to use tu Fibonacci Spirale also called the Golden Ratio Spirale.